 Links to Other Websites

 Our website may contain links to enable you to visit other websites of interest easily.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 You have the right to ask us to provide a copy of the information held by us in our records.

 You also have the right to require us to correct any inaccuracies in your information.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible.
 We will promptly correct any information found to be incorrect.

 You may withdraw your consent for us to hold and process your data at any time.
 However, if you do this while actively receiving counselling at The Oaks, your counselling would have to end.
-You can withdraw your consent by writing to us or emailing us.
+You can withdraw your consent by contacting the Data Controller, Leigh Cray.